DavidHe1127/Mr.He_HandBook/DevOps/docker.md

 * Each line of instruction should only do things relating to that layer.

 ### mount-src-to-volume
 Any time you make a change to your code, you need to rebuild your Docker image (which is a manual step and can be time consuming).
 To solve this issue, mount your code as a volume.
-Now rebuilds are no longer necessary when code is changed.
+Now manual rebuilds are no longer necessary when code is changed.

 ```yml
 services: